technokowski/snowbot3000/README.md

 Installing python3
 ===
 In order to install SnowBot-3000, it's recommended you use a virtual environment.
-If you already know how to set that up, jump to the "Installing SnowBot-3000" section further on.
+If you already know how to set that up, jump to the "Setting Up SnowBot-3000" section further on.

 * First thing is to make sure you have the [latest Python installation](https://www.python.org/), which is currently 3.7.3.
 * Run the package and follow the steps to complete the installation.